Niphy-Anto/raaghu/raaghu-elements/src/rds-chart-stacked/src/lib/chart-stacked.md

 #### Stacked Chart

-<p class="">A card is a small rectangular module with images and text.
-It is an entry point for users to learn more details</p>
+<p class="">A stacked chart represents the changes and trends over the period of time.</p>

 <section class="py-4">
 <h6>Default</h6>